W3C Recommendation 7 March 2023

 This document defines several sets of names, so that to each name is assigned a Unicode character or sequence of characters.
 Each of these sets is expressed as a file of XML entity declarations.

-This document was produced by the W3C Math Working Group as a Recommendation and as part of the W3C Math Activity.
+This document was produced by the W3C Math Working Group as a Recommendation using the Recommendation track and as part of the Math Activity.
 The goals of the W3C Math Working Group are discussed in the W3C Math WG Charter.
 The authors of this document are W3C Math Working Group members.

 Appendix B Changes details the changes since earlier versions of this document.